Introduction

 • Here we can see that Timothy’s management was directed by genomic test results.
 Importantly, his family members are cared for appropriately in line with his genomic diagnosis, too.
 Timothy’s sister also has LCA and has poorly functioning kidneys, and is now being closely monitored by the paediatric renal service.

-Read more about the recent use of gene editing in this condition here.
+Read more about the use of gene editing for this condition.

 Around 30% of children with bilateral congenital cataract have an underlying syndromic diagnosis resulting in significant extraocular complications.
 Among these are a number of rare biochemical conditions that are hard to recognise in childhood, such as cerebrotendinous xanthomatosis.